mgr32/PsISEProjectExplorer/README.md

 * Launch PowerShell ISE
 * Run 'Import-Module PsISEProjectExplorer'
 * If you want it to be loaded automatically, add the line above to your ISE profile (see $profile).

+##### Usage

+When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the first parent directory of the opened file where a .psm1 file resides.
+If there's no .psm1 file in any parent directory, it will take the last parent containing .ps1 files.

+This is assuming you'll be working on a single Powershell module with subdirectories.
+When you load a file from another module (which is not a submodule of the current one), the root directory will be updated.
+Indexes for the previous module will not be deleted.
+If this is not enough for your work, please create an issue with a suggestion how to improve.

 ##### Why?